ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a natural landscape dominated by many tall trees with dense green foliage.
-The trees have thick trunks and the leaves form broad canopies, creating a lush green environment.
-The ground is covered with dense green shrubs or low-lying plants.
-The sky is mostly clear with patches of white clouds.
-There is no text or layout elements in the image; it is purely a photograph of a green and healthy forested area.
-This image could visually emphasize themes like environmental conservation, sustainable development, or natural resource management in an annual development report.
+The image shows a serene natural landscape featuring a dense cluster of trees with lush green foliage.
+The trees occupy the mid to upper section of the image and have tall, slender trunks with broad canopies that allow patches of blue sky and white clouds to be visible through the leaves.
+In the foreground, there is an area covered with green shrubbery or low-lying plants.

+There is no visible text in the image.
+The layout emphasizes the natural environment and woodland scene, making it suitable for inclusion in topics related to forestry, environment, or ecological development in an annual report.
+The overall feel of the image is peaceful and vibrant with greenery.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p57_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a person dressed in white dealing with a large white and yellow bird with a bright orange beak.
-The bird appears to be a pelican.
-The scene seems to be outdoors, with a body of water or wet surface in the background.
-The person is holding the bird in a way that suggests care or examination, possibly for environmental or wildlife conservation purposes.

-There is no visible text on the image itself.
-The layout focuses closely on the interaction between the person and the bird, capturing a moment that likely relates to wildlife care or a conservation activity.
-The content fits well with themes often found in annual development reports related to environmental or ecological efforts.
+The image shows a single sheet of paper with a slight curl at the top right corner, revealing the backside.
+The paper appears mostly blank from the front side shown, with no visible text, images, or other design elements.

+Since this is part of an annual development report, the image might serve as a placeholder or introductory page but does not contain any content or key elements within the visible area itself.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p57_img2.png)